gbmhunter/blog/content/posts/2019/06-30-june-2019-updates/index.md

 * I created a public mbedded.ninja project on CircuitMaker at [https://workspace.circuitmaker.com/Projects/Details/GeoffreyHunter/mbedded-ninja](https://workspace.circuitmaker.com/Projects/Details/GeoffreyHunter/mbedded-ninja).
 I am going to trial out CircuitMaker as a tool for drawing schematic diagrams for this blog.
 In the past I have used Altium (not free), MultisimLive and InkScape (free but is a general vector graphics editor, not a dedicated electronics CAD program).

-* Added the {{% link text="Command-Line CSV Viewer page" src="" %}}, which contains information on how to cleanly view CSV files from the Linux command-line.
+* Added the {{% link text="Command-Line CSV Viewer page" src="/programming/operating-systems/linux/command-line-csv-viewer" %}}, which contains information on how to cleanly view CSV files from the Linux command-line.

+* Added a {{% link text="new page about the programming language Julia" src="/programming/languages/julia" %}}.

+    {{% img src="julia_programming_language_logo.png" width="200px" caption="The Julia logo." %}}